-The $u'_{\mathrm{rms}}$ contours show the highest-intensity fluctuations occur in the unstable shear layers above low-speed streaks and lead to breakdown along the flanks of the wedge.
-As noted previously, zones of high-intensity fluctuations may reveal the locations of low-speed streaks even when they might be obscured by meandering.
-To visualize these regions, the fluctuation power spectrum data is integrated across the unstable frequency band identified in the initial low-speed streak and iso-surfaces of the integrated power are then plotted to show the zones of highest-intensity velocity fluctuations in the wedge.
-Fluctuation iso-surfaces of the $\Rekk=750$ data is presented in figure~\ref{Rek750-Bandpass} and $\Rekk=600$ data is presented in figure~\ref{Rek600-Bandpass}.
-The near-field behavior is clearly different between these cases and emphasizes the rapid breakdown on the $z=0$ centerline when $\Rekk=750$.
-As seen in previous figures, the $\Rekk=600$ configuration breaks down much further downstream and does so first in the flanking low-speed streaks. $\Rekk=979$ results are similar to $\Rekk=750$.
-The iso-surfaces disappear at the downstream end of the $\Rekk=750$ domain, potentially because meandering has spread the fluctuations across a larger spanwise range and thereby decreased the time-average intensity in the core of the high-fluctuation zone.
+Working from the assumption that regions of strongest $u'$ fluctuations may reveal the location of low-speed streaks, the fluctuation power spectrum data are integrated across the unstable frequency band identified in the initial low-speed streak.
+Iso-surfaces of the integrated power are plotted to show zones of highest-intensity fluctuations in the wedge.
+Fluctuation iso-surfaces of the $\Rekk=600$ data is presented in figure~\ref{Rek600-Bandpass}.

-Figures~\ref{Rek750-Bandpass} and~\ref{Rek600-Bandpass} recall the DNS by Goldstein and co-workers \citep{Chu-AIAA-12,Goldstein-FTC-17}.
-Those simulations showed that wedge spreading is driven by activity along wedge edges even when the core turbulence is artificially damped.
+Figure~\ref{Rek600-Bandpass} recalls DNS results by Goldstein and co-workers \citep{Chu-AIAA-12,Goldstein-FTC-17}.
+Those simulations show that wedge spreading is driven by activity along wedge edges even when the core turbulence is artificially damped.
 The current observation of highest-intensity fluctuations in the streak-instability band is consistent with that finding.